open/close all folders

 - Hollywood Nerd: Looks like a Brainy Brunette version of Mary Jane, knows a few things about science, and openly fangirls superheroes.

 - Important Haircut: Averted.
 May kept changing her hairstyle every 10 or so issues just because.
-Until she finally settled on a look in Amazing Spider-Girl
+May finally settled on having long brown hair in Amazing Spider-Girl and retains the hairstyle in Spectacular Spider-Girl comics series as well as the Spider-Girl End issue.

 - I Just Want to Be Normal: Genuinely enjoys being a hero and Jumped at the Call, but increasingly gets frustrated and fed up with all the stress of a superheroine's life.